Fluid dynamics as intersection problem: Introduction

-Given a submanifold $B^3 \subset M^4$ and a choice of a transverse vector field ${\ell} \in {\sf Vect}(M^4)$ defined in a small collar neighborhood of $B^3$, the fields defining ${\mathscr{P}}_{M^4}$ can be described in the three dimensional terms.
-In this way we recover a part of the geometric data defining the Euler-Arnold top on the co-algebra of the group\footnote{The importance of this group in Euler equations describing the ideal compressible fluid was pointed out in \cite{Novikov}, hence we call this group and its generalizations Novikov groups} \beq {\CalG}_{B^3}^{(2)} = {\mathsf{Diff}(B^3)} \sdtimes {\mathsf{C}}^{\infty}(B^3, {\BR}^{2}) \eeq We find that the \emph{coisotropic} side of the intersection problem \eqref{eq:momcm} has an interesting hidden infinitesimal symmetry ${\sf Vect}({\BR})$, containing the finite dimensional Lie algebra ${\mathfrak{gl}}_{2}({\BR})$ acting on the Eulerian fields.
+Given a submanifold $B^3 \subset M^4$ and a choice of a transverse vector field ${\ell} \in {\sf Vect}(M^4)$ defined in a small collar neighborhood of $B^3$, the fields defining ${\mathscr{P}}_{M^4}$ can be described in three-dimensional terms.
+In this way, we recover a part of the geometric data defining the Euler-Arnold top on the dual of the Lie algebra of the group \beq {\mathsf{Diff}(B^3)} \sdtimes {\mathsf{C}}^{\infty}(B^3, {\BR}^{2})\,. \eeq